 Taking a probiotic supplement is fine, but find some probiotic foods to incorporate in your life, too!

 I have used journaling for everything from dream journaling to to-do lists.
 I love journaling and I use it throughout my day in various ways.

 The first thing I use it for is to write down any dreams I might have had.
 Then, I use it for gratitude journaling.
 Then I’ll look at my time-blocked schedule and figure out what my day looks like.
 I’ll take notes at meetings, during classes, or while I’m listening to a podcast.
 I’ll take notes at work about cases I want to look into or additional things I need to do when I get home.

 I use it all day to organize my thoughts.

 And what’s great about journaling is that if those things don’t resonate with you, that’s fine – there’s a journaling method out there for you!
-I highly recommend Let it Out by Katie Dalebout to explore different journaling methods and find one that works for you.
+I highly recommend Let it Out by Katie Dalebout (affiliate link) to explore different journaling methods and find one that works for you.

 Meditate before bed

 The last thing I try to do before bed is meditate.
 I am terrible at sitting meditations but a lying meditation before bed is a way for me to incorporate mindfulness or mantra work in my life.

 I keep a soft light on and use a meditation timer to keep myself awake.
 If I do no other self-care during the day, this is the one that will get my mind right before bed.
 Ever since I started this practice I’ve slept more soundly, for longer periods, and woke feeling more rested.